obaidy/installments-app/README.md

 ## Features

 - Auth and roles via Supabase
-- Admin dashboard for complexes, users, and units
+- Admin dashboard (Next.js) for complexes, users, units, payments, reconciliation, approvals
 - Client flows for viewing installments and paying
 - Payments via Stripe or Qi (toggle with `USE_QI`)
 - Webhook handling to reconcile payments and update records